bibak453/py_heart/Wiki/narration.md

 - **WaitKey**: Pause statement that is skipped when the user clicks on the screen to progress.

 - **WaitPage**: Pause statement that is skipped when the user clicks on the screen to progress.
 After that, it clears the screen.
+It seems that it also sets a rollback to the end of the page.

 - **NewLine**: Move the cursor of the text engine to the start of a new line.